ig3/srf-scheduler/README.md

 ### 2.1.1 - WIP
  * Make getReviewsToNextNew a bit more aggressive
  * Get new value for minReviews with each call to getStatsNext24Hours
+ * Save reviews to next new card to database at each review